atelili/2BiVQA/README.md

 python3 extract_features.py [-h] [-v 'path to videos directory']
                                    [-f 'path to meta-data csv file']
                                    [-o 'overlapping between patches']
+                                   [-fl 'flag: 0 for videos and 1 for images']
 ```
+To extract features from images, please set flag to 1.

 ResNet50 is used for features extractions.